omriperi/sessionOffload/doc/Tunnels_Offload.md

 #### Example - Offloading IPsec Tunnel

-In the following example, IPSec tunnel is offloaded into the device.
+In the following example, IPSec tunnel processing is offloaded into the device.

 IPSec is a special example where two offloads should be performed to the device, one for egress and one for ingress - since there's different SA (Security Association) per direction.